BioDynaMo/biodynamo/doc/user_guide/docs/visualization.md

 ![ParaView Load State Data](images/pv_load_state_3.png)

-One can also directlly access paraview via utilising a pipeline from the terminal :
+One can also directlly access paraview via utilising a pipeline from the terminal, first navigate to the build file of the biodynamo simulation project/build then execute the following command line from the terminal:

 ```
 make - j8 && ./project && paraview output/project/*.pvsm